Photo: Velib bike hire in Paris

 Capital of the Alsace region,

-Strasbourg is one of the two seats of the European Parliament.
+one of the two seats of the European Parliament.
 Located

 a short distance from the west bank of the Rhine, Strasbourg is the